Teslatic/SC2-Freiburg/README.md

 # Star-Craft-2-Project-Freiburg
 This is a project supervised by the chair of neurorobotics at the University of Freiburg.
 We want to do a project with the Deepmind PYSC2 environment and intend to replicate and to improve the agent's performance by implementing our own ideas into the framework.

+To use this framework, the following gym environments have to be installed as well:

+For the gym wrapper for PYSC2: https://github.com/Teslatic/gym-sc2

+For gym toyproblem examination: https://github.com/Teslatic/gym-toyproblems

 ## Roadmap
 - [x] Read & Understand the paper